 Does using smartphones negatively affect our cognitive ability?
 Numerous studies have suggested that using gadgets such as smartphones have a negative effect on our health.
 The previous study, however, posed another shocking discovery.

-Adrian Ward and his colleagues at McCombs School of Business at The University of Texas at Austin conducted series of experiments.
+Adrian Ward and his colleagues at McCombs School of Business at The University of Texas at Austin conducted a series of experiments.
 The studies investigated the smartphone effect on cognitive functioning.

-In one experiment, participants were instructed to sit in front of a computer to take series of tests.
+In one experiment, participants were instructed to sit in front of a computer to take a series of tests.
 These tests generally required focus to score high.
 The purpose of the activity is to measure the participants’ cognitive ability to hold and process information at a given time.

 Moreover, the participants were instructed to place their smartphones in three possible places such as on the desk face down, inside their pocket or bag, or in another room.
 All cell phones were turned silent.